Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 ## Hints and remarks

-- If you get unexpected error like
+- If you get unexpected errors like

   ```text
   jobs style job config should implement a script: or a trigger: keyword